hussainweb/drupalqa-action/README.md

     paths: []
 ```

-This runs `phpstan` on the code base with the specified options.
+This runs `phpstan` on the codebase with the specified options.
 For the
 defaults to work, you must have a `phpstan.neon` configuration file in your
 codebase as
 [mentioned in the documentation](https://phpstan.org/user-guide/command-line-usage#running-without-arguments).